zaiisao/Documentation/en/Interactive Broadcast/volume_windows.md

 title: Adjust the Volume
 description: How to adjust volume
 platform: Windows
-updatedAt: Wed Jan 09 2019 21:24:00 GMT+0000 (UTC)
+updatedAt: Wed Jan 09 2019 21:44:06 GMT+0000 (UTC)
 ---
 # Adjust the Volume
 ## Introduction

-When using the Agora SDK, developers can adjust the recording and playback volumes for customization.
-For example, you can mute the remote audio by setting the volume to 0.
+When using the Agora SDK, you can adjust the audio recording and playback volumes for customization.
+For example, you can mute the remote audio by setting the volume as 0.

 ## Implementation
-Before proceeding, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md) for more information.
+Before proceeding, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md).

 ### Adjust the Volume of the Device

-On Windows, Agora recommends adjusting the recording and playback volumes by setting the device's volume:
+In Windows, Agora recommends adjusting the recording and playback volumes by setting the device's volume:

 ```c++
 // Sets the recording volume.